telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/overview.md

 The ASP.NET ReportViewer control is a composite of standard ASP.NET Web Server controls.

->note The ASP.NET ReportViewer comes with four predefined skins: Default, WebBlue, Original and Office2007.
+> The ASP.NET ReportViewer comes with four predefined skins: Default, WebBlue, Original and Office2007.
 The ASP.NET ReportViewer control's toolbar is immutable.
 To build custom UI for the toolbar and work with the rendered report in the viewer,             you can use the ASP.NET ReportViewer [Client-Side API]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/client-side-api%}).

 The purpose of the ASP.NET ReportViewer control is to display Telerik Reports and allow the user to interact with them.
 Reports are processed and rendered on the server.
 Reports and their content are delivered to the client through the           __Telerik.ReportViewer.axd__  handler.